 Halloween looks are not just the costume

 Halloween parties ask for great costumes of which some require extreme efforts on the makeup, perfect manicures and blowouts.
 Today I want to share some beauty tricks and tips that are shortcuts of the efforts of creating an awesome look, not only for Halloween.
-And, yes, also a couple of tips when the was a spill.
+And, yes, also a couple of tips when there was a spill.

 Shortcut to a saloon perfect manicure